 The first set of features revolve around the management of your server.
 In Server Information, you can get a more detailed picture of how your server is used.
 Once again, you can see what portion of your server resources are in use at the moment, but you also get more details, including information on the type of operating system it runs on.

 Through the Server Settings page, you can control two-factor authentication and CAPTCHA for the different user groups and boost your server’s security, and the Branding and Packages sections let resellers use their VPS to grow their hosting business.

 The Server Status page gives you information on all the services currently running on your VPS, and if there’s a problem with any of them, you can restart them from the Restart Service section.
 If that doesn’t work, you can reboot the entire system through the Restart Server tool.
 The Resource Usage section gives you detailed day-by-day stats on how much load you’re putting on your server,

 If more than one person needs to manage the server, you can create additional Admin accounts, and you can use the API tokens to integrate SPanel with other third-party products and applications.

 Managing accounts with SPanel

 The Accounts Management section lets you control who can access your virtual server and how.
-Creating a new user account is as easy as entering the account’s main domain name, picking a username and a password, and setting the limits on disk space and inodes the user will have access to.
+Creating a new user account is as easy as entering the account’s main domain name, picking a username and a password, and setting the limits on disk space, inodes, databases, addon domains, and email accounts.

 The internet has changed a lot over the years.
 Websites are now much bigger and a lot more complicated than they used to be, and they are no longer exclusively created by computer specialists.
 The challenge of ensuring that they can all be reliably hosted and controlled by less experienced users is enormous, but we can proudly say that SPanel proves that nothing is impossible.